CAnBioNet/TkNA/README.md

  - `--propy`: Node property to plot on Y-axis.
  - `--top-num`: Number of nodes you want to zoom in to on the property v property plot
  - `--top-num-per-type`: The number of nodes to plot for each data type when zoomed in on the plot
+ - `--plot-dir`: Path to the directory to output the resulting plots to
+ - `--file-dir`: Path to the directory to save the resulting inputs_for_downstream_plots.pickle file to

 #### Default outputs
  - `degree_distribution_dotplot.png`: Distribution of the number of nodes which each degree in the network